Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Abstract

 \section{Abstract}

 Today, generalized linear mixed models are broadly used in many fields.
 However, the development of tools for performing simultaneous inference has been largely neglected in this domain.
-A framework for joint inference is indispensable for comparisons of clusters or small areas.
-Therefore we introduce simultaneous confidence intervals and develop multiple testing procedures for empirical best predictors.
-We consider area- and unit-level models to study poverty rates in the counties of Galicia in Spain.
-In this context we illustrate to what extent existing methods fail.
-Simulation studies and complete asymptotic theory are also provided.
+A framework for joint inference is indispensable to carry out statistically valid multiple comparisons of parameters of interest between all or several clusters.
+We therefore develop simultaneous confidence intervals and multiple testing procedures for empirical best predictors under generalized linear mixed models.
+In addition, we implement our methodology to study widely employed examples of mixed models, that is, the unit-level binomial, the area-level Poisson-gamma and the area-level Poisson-lognormal mixed models.
+The asymptotic results are accompanied by extensive simulations.
+A case study on predicting poverty rates illustrates applicability and advantages of our simultaneous inference tools.